yxeGithub/f5-agility-cleanbuild-template/README.rst

 Introduction
 ------------

-This repo contains a template that should be used when creating lab documentation for F5's Agility Labs.
+This repo contains a template that should be used when importing your lab documentation for F5's Agility Labs.
+This repo has been cleaned out of all Lab / Class specifics to make it easier to import just class info into and now worry about git conflicts.

 Setup
 -----

 #.
-Download or ``git clone`` the f5-agility-lab-template
+Download or ``git clone`` this https://github.com/yxeGithub/f5-agility-cleanbuild-template.git
 #.
 Download and install Docker CE (https://docs.docker.com/engine/installation/)
-#.
-Build the sample docs ``./containthedocs-build.sh``.
-The first time you build
-   a container (~1G in size) will be downloaded from Docker Hub.
 #.
 Open the ``docs/_build/html/index.html`` file on you system in a web browser

 Configuration & Use